Rob Leiden, K1UI

 Contact: Bill Richardson, NG1P

 Maine is planning on deploying up to a 16 node 5 GHz backbone with 2.4 GHz downlinks to cover most of southern Maine.
 Bill presented the plan, Wireless Mesh using Amateur Radio Emergency Data Network for Maine, at the Maine State Convention in April.
-A non-profit partner has been identified to facilitate a funding request to expand the ME network.
+A non-profit partner was been identified to facilitate a funding request to expand the ME network and Bill recently received ARDC funding for the ME network expansion.
 Bill and Jay in NH recently demonstrated tunneling between the two MESH networks and were connected to the K1NPT network in RI then disconnected until needed.
 A node in CT was also linked in this way.

 East Central MA